patrickswickard/international_newspapers/README.md

 * Create code to scrape a subset of interest similar to above (with a query or all articles with a null query)

 * "Good citizen" bonus for identifying missing data that can be trivially enhanced in on Wikidata itself.
+Currently doing this for >400 wikidata entries for valid newspapers that lack information about which language is used (P407).

 Horizon: